chinapedia/wikipedia.abstract.en/Page/Liberia.md

 Environmental issues

-Choeropsis.jpgs are among the species illegally hunted for food in Liberia.[82]
+s are among the species illegally hunted for food in Liberia.[82]
 The World Conservation Union estimates that there are fewer than 3,000 pygmy hippos remaining in the wild.[83]]]

 Endangered species are hunted for human consumption as bushmeat in Liberia.[84]
 Species hunted for food in Liberia include elephants, pygmy hippopotamus, chimpanzees, leopards, duikers, and other monkeys.[85]
 Bushmeat is often exported to neighboring Sierra Leone and Ivory Coast, despite a ban on the cross-border sale of wild animals.[86]

 Bushmeat is widely eaten in Liberia, and is considered a delicacy.[87]
 A 2004 public opinion survey found that bushmeat ranked second behind fish amongst residents of the capital Monrovia as a preferred source of protein.[88]
 Of households where bushmeat was served, 80% of residents said they cooked it "once in a while," while 13% cooked it once a week and 7% cooked bushmeat daily.[89]
 The survey was conducted during the last civil war, and bushmeat consumption is now believed to be far higher.[90]

-U.S.DOC(1965)_Liberia._Money_Trees.jpg Liberia is a global biodiversity hotspot—a significant reservoir of biodiversity that is under threat from humans.[91]
+Liberia is a global biodiversity hotspot—a significant reservoir of biodiversity that is under threat from humans.[91]

 Slash-and-burn agriculture is one of the human activities eroding Liberia's natural forests.[92]
 A 2004 UN report estimated that 99% of Liberians burned charcoal and fuel wood for cooking and heating, resulting in deforestation.[93]